An athletic trainer could...

 - You Are What You Eat!

-Do you have a specific question about a career in Sports Science that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as an Athletic Trainer that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 - National Athletic Trainers' Association (NATA): www.nata.org

 - Board of Certification (BOC): www.bocatc.org

 - BLS.
 (2009).
 Occupational Outlook Handbook (OOH), 2008-09 Edition, Bureau of Labor Statistics.
 Retrieved May 1, 2009, from http://www.bls.gov/oco/